Giftbit/currencyapi/docs/lightrail-ui.md

 # Lightrail UI

-Lightrail UI is a javascript library that powers our Drop-in Gift Card solution.
+Lightrail UI is a javascript library that powers Lightrail's Drop-in Gift Card solution.
 Lightrail UI makes it easy to embed drop-in components into your page, interact with them, and respond to customer activity.

 ## Overview Example
 Here's a basic example of how you can add a Card Purchase Dialog to your page using the Lightrail UI library.